jdegoes/jdegoes.github.io/_posts/2025-04-01-leaving-atheism-for-good.md

 I came to Christianity because following a life of atheism left my life in shambles, without meaning and purpose, and humbled me.
 Something was missing in my life–the _God-shaped hole_ that demands to be filled with something, be that sex and drugs, conspiracy theories, or woke imitations of religion.

 I now believe that humanity was _designed_ for religion.
 In the future, our descendants will be _more_ religious, not less.
-Scientists will write about how the pill and susceptibility to various behavior-altering ideologies led to a punctuated event that reshaped humanity's future.
+Scientists will write about how the pill and susceptibility to various behavior-altering ideologies led to a rapid, episodic event that reshaped humanity's future.

-They will say this is part of God's divine plan, manifestly encoded in the very fabric of the unfolding universe since eons past—even as they decry the tendency of older scientists to constantly turn to the goddesses Fortuna and Tyche to "explain" everything they didn't understand.
+They will say this is part of God's divine plan, manifestly encoded in the very fabric of the unfolding universe since eons past—even as they decry the tendency of ancient scientists to constantly turn to the fictional goddesses Fortuna and Tyche to "explain" everything they didn't understand.

-I don't believe in the kind of God who needs me, as though He needed anything.
+I don't believe in the kind of God who needs me (as though He needed anything).
 I understand and I am grateful that I get to play the smallest of roles in the greatest story ever told–the glory of God, as manifest in humanity's redemptive arc from creation until the end of all things.

-My job is not to conquer the infidels, to persecute the heretics, to heap hatred, scorn and judgment upon others.
+My job is not to conquer the infidels, to burn the heretics, to heap hatred, scorn and judgment upon others.
 Many have done so in the name of Christianity over the past two thousand years, and their sins are not my sins.

-My job is to be a witness for what God has done in my life.
-I am to be a light put upon a stand, so that those who feel the God-shaped hole (the working of the Holy Spirit, as it is often called) can find healing, forgiveness, and justification in Christ alone.
+My job is to be a witness for what God has done in my own life.
+I am to be a light put upon a stand, so that those who feel the God-shaped hole (the _working of the Holy Spirit_, as it is often called) can find healing, forgiveness, and justification in Christ alone.

 My job is to _love_, even when that's not an easy thing to do.
 To love people, to love kindness, and to walk humbly with my God.